M. Narasimham: Career

-Narasimham joined the Reserve Bank of India, India's central bank in 1950 in Bombay (present day Mumbai).
+Narasimham joined the Reserve Bank of India (RBI), India's central bank in 1950 in Bombay (present day Mumbai).
 He joined the bank as a research officer in its Economic Department.
 He later joined the government and served as additional secretary of the Department of Economic Affairs.
 He was the first and only Reserve Bank cadre officer to be appointed as governor of the central bank.
-He served as the thirteenth governor of the Reserve Bank of India (RBI) from 2 May 1977 to 30 November 1977.
+He served as the thirteenth Governor of the Reserve Bank of India from 2 May 1977 to 30 November 1977.

 After his term as the RBI governor, he served as India's executive director at the World Bank and later at the International Monetary Fund.
 He was also the Vice President of the Asian Development Bank.
 Narasimham also served as secretary in the Ministry of Finance between 1982 and 1983.
 He was awarded India's second highest civilian honor Padma Vibhushan in 2000.